dolittle/Home/Documentation/development_principles.md

 ### Single Responsibility Principle

-Every class should have a single responsibility.
+Every class should have a single responsibility, every method on this class should do only one thing.
+If it needs to do more things, it is most likely a coordinator and should delegate the actual responsibility to a dependency for the actual work.
+This is true for types and methods alike.

 ### Open / Closed Principle